SeniorAm/Safe-zone-MTA/README.md

 This script creates a safe zone where players cannot take damage.
 And it's best for new players `because it's possible The new player was kicked out of the game after being killed a few times.`

 ## Installation and Usage
+1. Open Folder `Source`

-1. Download the `safe_zone.lua` file.
+2. Download the `safe_zone_en.lua` file.
-2. Place the file in your MTA server's `resources` folder.
+3. Place the file in your MTA server's `resources` folder.
-3. Add the following to your `meta.xml` file in the resource folder:
+4. Add the following to your `meta.xml` file in the resource folder:

 ```xml
 <resource>